-The knee walkers are a popular piece of equipment for those who have just had an ankle surgery and as it allows you to completely take the weight off the ankle, but Medicare considers it to be more of a comfort item and it doesn’t fill there criteria for being covered due to this.
+The knee walkers are a popular piece of equipment with those who have just had an ankle surgery, as they allow you to completely take the weight off the ankle, but Medicare considers it to be more of a comfort item and it doesn’t fill there criteria for being covered due to this.

 I guess Medicare feels a pair of crutches will do the job just as well !

-If you don’t have any kind of other insurance to cover one, it is still a lot cheaper to rent one as compared to buying one.
+If you don’t have any kind of other insurance to cover a knee walker, it is still a lot cheaper to rent one as compared to buying one.

 Finally to our most humble piece of equipment, the walking cane.